cyansmiles/clean-url/README.md

 # clean-url
-Clean the URL string and remove empty parameters/variables using regular expressions in Javascript.
+Clean any URL string and remove empty parameters/variables using regular expressions in Javascript.